Can you change the direction of your sex drive by some kind of therapy?

 This page is about therapy purporting to change the direction of the sex drive.
 It is NOT about psychological or psychiatric therapies in general.

 Some fifty years ago attempts were made to change the sex drive by "aversion therapy", a humiliating and degrading process which had no effect whatever on the direction of the sex drive.
 Those procedures were carried out experimentally and entirely without any published clinical evidence of safety or efficacy.
 Such practices were not "evidence-based medicine", and represent a disgusting and perverted chapter in the history of medicine.

-Such disreputable and harmful experiments have long since been abandoned in 'first world' countries, but there is sadly some evidence of them resurfacing in some lands.
+Those disreputable and harmful experiments have long since been abandoned in 'first world' countries, but there is sadly evidence of them resurfacing in certain lands.

 In more recent times some persons with qualifications in psychology (not medicine) have suggested that the direction of the sex drive could be changed by purchasing psychology consultations.

 We have spent more than a decade looking into the validity of such claims.
 While always remaining open to evidence, our current firm (and evidence-based) conclusion is that such interventions - given names like "reparative therapy" - do not work.